Innovation Fellows Program

 The Innovation Fellows Program has the goal of accelerating the process of commercializing university research.
 It aims to foster entrepreneurship among graduate students, postdoctoral fellows, and research assistants — the research personnel who work directly with faculty investigators to conduct scientific experiments, solve problems and innovate.
 The contributions of such individuals are crucial for moving faculty research toward commercialization; thus, this program aligns well with a major goal of the Swartz Center for Entrepreneurship at Carnegie Mellon University: encouraging the successful commercialization of university research to benefit our communities.

-To develop the Innovation Fellows Program, the Swartz Center co-directors work with all of the college deans to determine a fair process of selecting Innovation Fellows from all colleges.
+To develop the Innovation Fellows Program, the Swartz Center team works with all of the college deans to determine a fair process of selecting Innovation Fellows from all colleges.

 Innovation Fellows Program Eligibility: